 Proper Noun in itself is a complete topic that requires deep learning.
-It is important to know all the perspectives of proper nouns to use them correctly in a sentence.
-This important for ESL and from exams point of view.
+It is important to know all perspectives of proper nouns to use them correctly in a sentence—this important for ESL and exams point of view.

 Ø How Proper Nouns are different from Common Nouns→